 - Add the carrots and honey and stir to combine for another minute.

-- Add the chicken stock and cook for 40 mins or until the carrots are tender.
+- Add the chicken stock and cook on medium heat for 40 mins or until the carrots are tender.

-- Blend the soup using a hand blender or food processor until smooth and creamy.
+- Blend the soup using an immersion blender or food processor until smooth and creamy.

 - Add the orange juice and simmer for another 5 minutes.
 Season with salt and pepper to taste.